faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 ## 2. The Book of Mormon is packed with 19th century ideas

-The well-known Mormon historian Richard Bushman [recently observed](http://www.wheatandtares.org/17915/richard-bushman-on-mormonism/):
+[In a recent interview](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/4812adc830b40ee2956065e7d7363aa0fbc9c5c4/documents/book_of_mormon/richard_bushman_on_nineteenth_century_theology_in_bom.pdf), the well-known Mormon historian Richard Bushman stated:

-> The Book of Mormon has a lot of nineteenth-century Protestant material in it, both in terms of theology and of wording.
-I am looking for an explanation of how and why it is there.
+> ... there is phrasing everywhere [in the Book of Mormon], long phrases, that if you google them you will find them in 19th century writings.
+The theology of the Book of Mormon is very much 19th century theology, and it reads like a 19th century understanding of the Hebrew Bible ...

-The Book of Mormon is similar to books of its time, and it addresses concerns specific to 1830 Protestant America.
-By any measure it contains an immense number ideas, phrases, and theology common to the early nineteenth century.
+By any measure the Book of Mormon contains an immense number of ideas, phrases, and theology common to the early nineteenth century.
 Here are two examples of many:

 * There are many points of similarity [with the sermons of Jonathon Edwards Jr. and Sr.](https://imgur.com/a/q2AcO)
 * The book "The Late War", by Gilbert Hunt, is [very similar to the Book of Mormon in style and content](https://wordtreefoundation.github.io/thelatewar/).
 It contains [extensive chiastic structures](https://wordtreefoundation.github.io/thelatewar/chiasmus_the_late_war.png), like the Book of Mormon, and it also contains many [similar Hebraisms](https://wordtreefoundation.github.io/thelatewar/#hebraisms).